Releasing the Need to Struggle

 As a parentified child, I had the belief that if only I supported my mother enough, she would one day be the mother I needed.
 I was striving for approval but didn’t want to be too good or successful that she would be threatened and withdraw.
 It was a double bind and I could never get it right.
 To realize this as a child would have been devastating.
 The unconscious belief was ‘If I stay small, mother will come’, meaning, if I keep myself attenuated and limited, that creates the space for mother to show up in the ways I need her to.
 I noticed that I hesitated and experienced sadness whenever on the verge of a major breakthrough in my life because I felt the gap of her absence.
 On a deep unconscious level, I was longing for my mother to show up in ways that I needed her to as a child.
 The child within me was still waiting.
 Still hoping.

 It’s worth mentioning that there is a difference between striving/struggling and having the focus to complete the necessary tasks to actualize your desires.
-The difference is that striving/struggling depletes you and taking centered-action energizes you.
-Striving is a form of contraction and taking centered-action is synonymous with Being, allowing, presence, resting and expansion.
+The difference is that striving/struggling depletes you and taking centered action energizes you.
+Striving is a form of inner contraction based on shame; but taking centered-action is synonymous with Being, allowing, presence, resting and expansion.

 In releasing the need for struggle, the body opens up immensely and becomes a trusted source of information.
-You become a living transmitter of the energies of expansion and embodiment that others can benefit from your presence.
-Things manifest in your life with ease and Being becomes the primary mode of your existence.
-By being who and what you ARE, you automatically experience the abundance and harmony of your Being.
+You may feel tired and exhausted for a while, as your body finally rests more deeply.
+Things begin to manifest in your life with ease and Being becomes the primary mode of your existence.
+You are in the flow and can more easily know what is right, true and best for you, rather than try to prove yourself or meet some external standard or image.
 This becomes more subtle and nuanced over time and the challenges that arise are there to assist in this refinement and greater attunement with your inner truth.